The architecture of CKafka is as follows:

 - The ith partition is assigned to the (i mod n)th broker.

 - The jth replica of the ith partition is assigned to the ((i + j) mode n)th broker.

 Leader Election Mechanism

-There are a total of 2f + 1 Replicas (including Leaders and Followers), and it must be guaranteed that f+1
+- There is a total of 2f + 1 replicas (including the leader and followers), and it must be guaranteed that f+1

-Replicas have copied the messages before committed.
-To ensure a new Leader is correctly selected, the number of failed Replicas cannot exceed f.
+Replicas have replicated the messages before the commit operation.
+To ensure that a new leader can be correctly elected, the number of failed replicas cannot exceed f.